pierre-fromager/nymfonya/README.md

 Composer package manager, introduced in 2011 changed the way to design php app with the concept of package and dependencie.
 Autoloading RFCs as PSR-0 then PSR-4 were introduced a bit later aligning packages with namespace as vendor/feature.
 Php is still interpreted and requires sources to be loaded, parsed(AST), assembled(as opcode) then executed in Zend VM @ request time.
-Some companies tried to compile source with JIT to speed up these steps (HipHop, HHVM) but did not ensure compatibility with the native source...:disappointed: !
+Some companies tried to compile source with JIT to speed up these steps (HipHop, HHVM) but did not ensure compatibility with the native source... :disappointed: !

 ## Situation